Skip to content

 Control Plane Installation

 Each storage cluster requires a control plane to run.
 Multiple storage clusters may be connected to a single control plane.
 The deployment of the control plane must happen before a storage cluster deployment.
-The control plane can be installed into a Kubernetes Cluster or on Plain Linux VMs (using Docker internally).
-For details, see the Control Plane Deployment on VM or Install Control Plane on Kubernetes
+The control plane can be installed into a Kubernetes cluster or on plain Linux VMs.

 Storage Node Installation